-5.47.11 Challenged Ballots and Objections to Election Results written statement of the reasons for the objection.
+5.48.11 Challenged Ballots and Objections to Election Results

+Within ten (10) business days after the votes are tallied, any employee in the proposed unit may file with College an objection to the conduct of the election or conduct affecting the results of the election, which shall contain a short plain written statement of the reasons for the objection.
 A copy of the written objection must be provided to all members of the Board, to the President or his or her designee, and to the contact person for any organization(s) seeking to represent the proposed bargaining unit and which appeared on the ballot.
 The same process shall apply to challenged ballots which may affect the outcome of the election.